For me, Fettuccine Carbonara is like Italy’s way of giving me a warm, carb-filled hug.

 - Don’t get scrambled!
 Never add the egg mixture while the pan is still on the heat.
 This is the number one rule to prevent scrambled eggs instead of a silky sauce.

 - Serve it in style.
-Serve immediately on warmed plates.
-The sauce will continue to thicken as it cools, so timing is crucial for the perfect consistency.
-Pair with a crisp green salad and a light Italian white wine like Frascati or Pinot Grigio.
+Serve immediately on warmed plates drizzled with olive oil.
+The sauce thickens as it cools, so timing is crucial for the perfect consistency.
+I like to pair it with a crisp green salad and a light Italian white wine like Frascati or Pinot Grigio.

 How to Store

 Have leftover pasta?
-Here’s how to keep it fresh.
+Here’s how I keep it fresh.

 To Store: Place leftovers in an air-tight container and refrigerate promptly, ideally within 2 hours of cooking.
 Store in the fridge for up to 3-4 days, but consuming it sooner ensures better flavor and texture.
 Do not freeze this recipe, as the consistency will change.